RazvanMihaiPopa/EfficienTask-To-do-list-/README.md

 <!-- Features -->
 ### :dart: Features

-- Add tasks
+- Add task
 - Mark task as done
-- Delete tasks
+- Delete task
 - Local storage, your todos are always saved, don't worry about refreshing the page
 - Delete all button
 - Mark all tasks as done button